-Why Can’t I Emotionally Cope With the Loss of My Son?
+Why Can’t I Emotionally Cope With the Loss of My Child?

 Intellectually I know that my dear son, Jacob, is living a life in the spiritual world and is happy.
 It is a fundamental Jewish belief, that after a person dies, the soul moves on to the spiritual realm and continues its life there.
 I firmly believe this.

 So why is it that, at times, I’m unable to emotionally cope with him not being here.
-Why is it so hard for me to just say that he’s fine and happy, and move on with my life?
+Why is it so hard for me to just say that he’s fine and happy, and I can be happy too?

 The Rivalry Between Body and Soul

-The Torah teaches us that our primary focus should be the soul, not the body.
-This is stated very clearly in Parsha Re’eh where we find one of the Jewish laws of mourning:
+Judaism teaches us that our primary focus should be the soul, not the body.
+This is stated very clearly in the Torah, Parsha Re’eh where we find one of the Jewish laws of mourning:

 “You are children to the L-rd, your G-d.
 You shall not cut yourselves and you shall not make a bald spot between your eyes for a dead person.” ( Deuteronomy 14:1 )